MasterClass Review – Is MasterClass Worth It?

 This drove me to ask what exactly is MasterClass and is MasterClass worth it?

 After trying it out, I created this MasterClass review.
 There are a lot of great things about MasterClass, but there are also a couple letdowns that I want you to know about before you think about getting it.

 - What MasterClass is and who it is intended for

 - The cost of MasterClass and other practical details

 - [Bonus] The best MasterClass courses for writers

 Also, before we begin, I just wanted to be upfront and let you know that the links below are affiliate links.
-If you purchase MasterClass, it would add to my coffee fund and keep the writing going but will not affect your overall price.
+If you purchase MasterClass, it would help me keep my trusty coffee thermos full to the brim and keep the writing going but will not affect your overall price.
 Nor did this affect my decision on the course.

 What Is Master Class and Is it For Me?

 MasterClass is an online learning platform, created by David Rogier and Aaron Rasmussen in 2015 and has quickly become the go to online course system hosting the best in the industry as your teacher.

 MasterClass instructors are genuine A-List legends within their respective fields.
 The quality of their wisdom and experience is matched by beautiful video and well-presented workbooks.
 They also have a twitter page, and facebook page so you can keep up to date with all their latest class releases and any of the star’s Ask Me Anything sessions.
 More so, it looks like MasterClass will be expanding their offerings to things like Entrepeneurism and Politics very soon.